-One of the benefits of this analysis is that every time we have more information, it can be added and replicated to make it more robust.
-A quantitative framework that assesses gear-specific impacts on biological and geological features associated with particular substrates and natural disturbance regimes would facilitate ongoing and future marine spatial management in data-poor scenarios.
+The catch spatial distribution, CSA and selectivity analysis show that the assessed fisheries have a low impact because they do not drag and highly selective.
+Also, they do not interact with vulnerable habitats.
+Maps of habitat distributions are required to move beyond purely qualitative assessments of fishing risks to benthic habitats (e.g., Astles et al., 2009), but this is problematic as detailed habitat maps are rarely available at the fishery scale.
+A quantitative framework that assesses gear-specific impacts on biological and geological features associated with particular substrates and natural disturbance regimes would facilitate ongoing and future marine spatial management in data-poor scenarios (Grabowski et al., 2014).
 In addition, we can evaluate which habitats are most vulnerable and identify those that improve the productivity of fishing species.
-The possibilities of achieving fisheries sustainability should be improving the space distribution and using gears that catch the largest individuals and have little overlap in gear selectivity.
+To achieve sustainable fisheries there must be better distribution of space, use of gear that captures the largest individuals, and little overlap in gear selectivity.